top of page

 • PREGNANT, NURSING, OR TRYING TO BECOME PREGNANT

-• Reaction to patch test or previous lash lifts
+• Negative or allergic reaction to patch test or previous lash lifts

 • Lashes shorter than 4mm